SQL Server data files in Microsoft Azure

 When storing SQL Server database files in Azure Storage, you need to use a shared access signature, a URI that grants restricted access rights to containers, blobs, queues, and tables.
 By using a shared access signature, you can enable SQL Server to access resources in your storage account without sharing your Azure storage account key.

 In addition, we recommend that you continue implementing the traditional on-premises security practices for your databases.

 The followings are installation prerequisites when storing SQL Server Data Files in Azure.

 SQL Server on-premises: SQL Server 2016 and later include this feature.
 To learn how to download the latest version of SQL Server, see SQL Server.

 SQL Server running in an Azure virtual machine: If you are installing SQL Server on an Azure Virtual Machine, install SQL Server 2016, or update your existing instance.
 Similarly, you can also create a new virtual machine in Azure using SQL Server 2016 platform image.

 In the current release of this feature, storing FileStream data in Azure Storage is not supported.
-You can store Filestream data in an Azure storage integrated local database but you cannot move Filestream data between machines using Azure Storage.
-For FileStream data, we recommend that you continue using the traditional techniques to move the files (.mdf, .ldf) associated with Filestream between different machines.
+You can store FileStream data in a database that also contains data files stored in Azure Storage, but all FileStream data files must be stored on local storage.
+Since the FileStream data must reside on local storage, it cannot be moved between machines using Azure Storage, therefore we recommend that you continue using the traditional techniques to move the data associated with FileStream between different machines.

 Currently, this new enhancement does not support more than one SQL Server instance accessing the same database files in Azure Storage at the same time.
 If ServerA is online with an active database file and if ServerB is accidently started, and it also has a database which points to the same data file, the second server will fail to start the database with an error code 5120 Unable to open the physical file "%.*ls".
 Operating system error %d: "%ls".